mvcds/my-library/carreer/development/programming/code/function/Transducer.md

 # Rules

-- Initialization: Given no initial accumulator value, a transducer must call the step function to produce a valid initial value to act on.
+- Initialization: Given no initial accumulator [[my-library/carreer/development/Value|Value]], a transducer must call the step function to produce a valid initial value to act on.
 The value should represent the empty [[state]].
 For example, an accumulator that accumulates an array should supply an empty array when its step function is called with no arguments.
 - Early termination: A process that uses transducers must check for and stop when it receives a reduced accumulator value.
 Additionally, a transducer step function that uses a nested reduce must check for and convey reduced values when they are encountered.
 - Completion (optional): Some transducing processes never complete, but those that do should call the completion function to produce a final value and/or flush state, and stateful transducers should supply a completion operation that cleans up any accumulated resources and potentially produces one final value.